CHTC/chtc-website-source/uw-research-computing/scaling-htc.md

 <a name="osg"></a>

-B. The OSG Consortium
+B. OSG Pool
 ------------------------------

-The <a href="http://www.osg-htc.org/">OSG Consortium</a> is a group of universities and research labs who have agreed to share their unused computational resources with each other.
-If a job is submitted from an OSG submission point, it can run in the [Open Science Pool](https://osg-htc.org/about/open_science_pool/) associated with that submission point.
-This OSG pool is the result of going out to other members of the OS Pool and finding if they have any unused computers that are available to run jobs.
-These unused computers then form a pool of resources where jobs can go run.
+CHTC maintains an OSG pool for the campus community, which includes resources contributed by campuses, national labs, and other institutions across and beyond the US.

-CHTC is a member of the OSG Consortium, so our submit servers, besides sending jobs to CHTC computers (the default), can send jobs to the OSG.
-We call sending jobs to other institutions *gliding*.
+We call sending jobs to other institutions in our OSG pool *gliding*.

 <a name="job"></a>